Advanced Computer Science

 Careers

-Our MSc Advanced Computer Science opens the door to specialised roles across various industries.
+Our MSc Advanced Computer Science opens doors for you to specialised roles across various industries.
 Many of our alumni now hold job titles like:

 • software developer